CPK Calculation: Capability Analysis – Cp and CpK Explained | Six Sigma

 Cp = (Upper Specification Limit – Lower Specification Limit) / (6 * Standard Deviation)

-The CpK measure is calculated as follows:
+The CpK measure is calculated using the upper specification limit (USL) as follows:

 Cpk = min[(Upper Specification Limit – Process Mean), (Process Mean – Lower Specification Limit)] / (3 * Standard Deviation)